benbraou/flex-layout-wiki/Home.md

 *  This implementation of Angular Flex Layouts is independent of Angular Material (v1 or v2).
 *  This implementation is currently only available for Angular (v4.1 and higher) applications.

+#### Deprecated support for Angular 2.4.x

-  > Recent changes to AOT support and Renderers require v4.1.
-Support for Angular 2.4.x is terminates after Beta 7.
+Support for recent changes to Angular v4.1 AOT and Renderers means that Angular 2.4.x will not be supported after Angular Flex-Layout v2.0.0-beta.7.

 ----